 ** Toad's Turnpike.
 Extra Cup.
 Now, Extra Cup normally just mirrors the tracks.
 For this track, the course is mirrored...and the [[DemonicSpiders traffic cars]] are '''oncoming.'''
 Welcome to Hell.

 ** [[TheVeryDefinitelyFinalDungeon Rainbow Road]] ends up being this for a majority [[OncePerEpisode of every game]] except its really long and safe version in [=MK64=] (which averted the difficulty after the first Mario Kart), thanks to the general lack of railings and the abundance of sharp turns and narrow pathways.
 That's disregarding everyone trying to throw explosive flying shells at you.

 ** Mushroom Gorge in the Wii version.
 At least 1/4th of the track is over an abyss with only bouncy mushrooms to launch yourself across to another mushroom until you hit the other side.
 Hitting the mushrooms at a wrong angle will most likely throw you into the pit.
-Using a Bullet Bill while over the mushroom pit can also be disastrous if the power up runs out over the pit instead of a mushroom.
+Using a Bullet Bill while over the mushroom pit can also be disastrous if the power up runs out when you're over the pit instead of a mushroom or the ground.
 Even simply going too fast with a mushroom item or a star can throw you into the abyss.
-To make matters worse, you also have to hope people don't use a red shell, spiny shell, or a thunderbolt on you as you cross the gap.
+To make matters worse, you also have to hope people don't try to target you with a red shell, spiny shell, or a thunderbolt as you cross the gap.